escuccim/mammography-models/ReadMe.md

 ### Architecture
 The custom model which performed the best was 1.0.0.29, which was based on VGG.
 Model 1.0.0.29 consists of stacked 3x3 convolutions alternating with max pools followed by two fully connected layers with 2048 units each.

-Model 1.0.0.45 was almost identical to 1.0.0.29, but the input data was centered and scaled, and there was an optional online contrast enhancement.
+Model 1.0.0.35 was identical to 1.0.0.29 but with the input data scaled to be between 0 and 1.
+Model 1.0.0.45 was scaled and centered to the mean.

+In models 1.0.0.35 and 1.0.0.45 we also added optional online contrast adjustment.

 <img src="model_s1.0.0.29.png" alt="Model 1.0.0.29" align="right" style="max-width: 50%;">